Why is this medicine prescribed?

 How should this medicine be used?

 Dabrafenib comes as a capsule to take by mouth and as a tablet to suspend in water and take by mouth.
 It is usually taken twice a day on an empty stomach, 1 hour before or 2 hours after a meal.
 Take dabrafenib about 12 hours apart at around the same times every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take dabrafenib exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
-Do not stop taking dabrafenib without talking to your doctor.

 Swallow the capsules whole; do not open, break, or crush them.
 Tell your doctor if you cannot swallow the capsules whole.

-If you are taking the tablets for oral suspension, you will need to mix them with water before use.
-Do not swallow these tablets whole, and do not chew or crush them.
+Mix the tablets for oral suspension in the dosing cup provided by the manufacturer.
 If you are taking 1 to 4 tablet(s), place 1 teaspoonful (5 mL) of cool drinking water in a dosing cup.
 If you are taking 5 to 15 tablets, place 2 teaspoons (10 mL) of water in a dosing cup.
-Place the prescribed number of tablets into the water in the cup and stir for 3 minutes or until the mixture is completely dissolved; the mixture will appear cloudy.
-Drink the mixture right after mixing it or within 30 minutes.
-Add 1 teaspoonful (5 mL) of water to the dosing cup, stir, and drink the liquid to rinse out any particles that are still in the cup; repeat rinsing dosing with another teaspoonful of water if you are taking 5 to 15 tablets.
-Dispose of the mixture if it is not used after 30 minutes.
+Place the tablets into the water and stir for 3 minutes or until mixture is completely dissolved; the mixture will be cloudy.
+Drink the mixture right away or within 30 minutes after mixing it.
+Add another 1 teaspoonful of water to the cup and stir to rinse out any particles that are still in the cup.
+Drink all of this mixture to be sure that you receive all of the medication.
+Repeat this if you are taking 5 to 15 tablets.

 If you vomit after you take dabrafenib, do not take another dose.
 Continue your regular dosing schedule.